-5. Try some ginger slices in hot water (ginger tea), and drink lots of water.
+5. Try some ginger slices in hot water (ginger tea), and drink more water.

-6. Find a quiet, dark place to take a little nano nap.
+6. Find a quiet, dark place to take a little nano nap for 30 minutes.
 De-stress and unwind.

 Feverfew and flaxseed oil are also great natural remedies to cure headache.
 Another popular combination is feverfew and white willow, which has similar properties to aspirin.

 Butterbur, ginger, and coriander can also help.

 Different people find relief for mild headaches with home remedies like: lavender oil, peppermint or basil oil.

 Now keep in mind that in some European countries ingesting essential oils is prescribed by practitioners, but that is illegal here, so I am only talking about inhaling them or applying them to your skin topically.

 Now lavender and peppermint make sense to me, but basil oil was a stretch.
 It is supposed to work as a muscle relaxant being more helpful for tension headaches and tight muscles.
 I found magnesium oil more helpful for this.

 If you want to try inhaling lavender oil, put two to four drops into two or three cups of boiling water, just like you would Vicks vapor rub.
 Then put a towel over your head, relax and breathe in the steam until it cools.